 The Company accounts for income taxes following the asset and liability method in accordance with ASC 740 "Income Taxes."
 Under such method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the condensed consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 The Company applies the accounting guidance issued to address the accounting for uncertain tax positions.
 This guidance clarifies the accounting for income taxes, by prescribing a minimum recognition threshold a tax position is required to meet before being recognized in the financial statements as well as provides guidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The Company classifies interest and penalty expense related to uncertain tax positions as a component of income tax expense.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years that the asset is expected to be recovered or the liability settled.
 A valuation allowance is provided when it is more likely than not that some portion or all of a deferred tax asset will not be realized.
-The ultimate realization of deferred tax assets depends on the generation of future taxable income and tax planning strategies in its assessment of a valuation allowance.
+The ultimate realization of deferred tax assets depends on the generation of future taxable income during the period in which related temporary differences become deductible.
+The Company considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in its assessment of a valuation allowance.